-We know there is no one size fits all approach to running a small business.
-That is why all TLD partner packages are customizable to fits the unique needs of your business.
-Need social media support to draw traffic to your website?
+Our team knows there is no one size fits all approach to running a small business.
+That is why all TLD partnerships are customizable to fit the unique needs of your business.
+Need social media support?
+Wondering which e-commerce platform is best for you?
 Have a new product you’d like help sampling?
 Looking to connect to new markets?
-Select that package that fits your business and get exactly what you need.
-You can also add on things like discounted professional photography, in-store signage, and more!
+Need signage for your store?
+Talk to your Local Food Coordinator to learn about the options that meet the needs of your business.

 When are the Guides printed and distributed?

-We design the annual Guides to Local Food in house and print each publication in mid to late May.
+We design the annual Local Food Guides in house and print each publication in mid May.
 Distribution begins in late May and early June with our regional release parties and continues, as needed, throughout the year.

 Are the Guides free?